Keck Foundation Medical Research Program 2017

 • Fall outside the mission of public funding agencies

 • Demonstrate that private philanthropy generally, and the W. M. Keck Foundation in particular, is essential to the project’s success

 Historically, grants range from $500,000 to $5 million, and are typically $2 million or less.
 The number of grants made varies each year.

 The number of proposals UW-Madison may submit to the Medical Research Program is limited to one.

 NOTE: Keck Foundation proposals requires a substantial amount of institutional commitment (approximately 20-25% of the grant amount in non-sponsored flexible funds) from UW-Madison.
 For this reason, you are encouraged to contact your Associate Dean for Research prior to beginning work on a proposal.

 Applications for Internal Review

-Email your application to your School/College Associate Dean for Research by April 15, 2015.
+Please email your application to your School/College Associate Dean for Research by August 15, 2016.
 Your application should include the following information:

 Proposals to the Keck Foundation are sent through the UW Foundation.
 The PI of the selected proposal will work with the UW Foundation on submission.